geoblacklight/geoblacklight/CONTRIBUTING.md

 ### Join the community
 See the [community page](https://geoblacklight.org/community/) on our website for information about our community calendar, slack, volunteer opportunities, and more.

-If youhave questions, email the [GeoBlacklight Community Google Group](https://groups.google.com/g/geoblacklight-community) at [geoblacklight-community@googlegroups.com](mailto:geoblacklight-community@googlegroups.com).
+If you have questions or want to get more involved, join [GeoBlacklight Slack](https://geoblacklight.slack.com/join/shared_invite/zt-1p7dcay40-Ye_WTt5_iCqU8rDjzhkoWw#/shared-invite/email) or email the [GeoBlacklight Community](https://groups.google.com/g/geoblacklight-community) at [geoblacklight-community@googlegroups.com](mailto:geoblacklight-community@googlegroups.com).

-### Reporting issues
+## Reporting issues
 Did you find a bug in GeoBlacklight or interested in a new feature?
 Make sure to add an issue for it in the [issue tracker](https://github.com/geoblacklight/geoblacklight/issues).
 Issues are used in the GeoBlacklight community as a convenient way to document bugs, propose new functionality and enhancements, and discuss important code changes.
 If someone is already assigned to an issue, that does not mean you can't contribute.